kudobuilder/kudo/keps/0019-package-api-versioning.md

 status: provisional
 ---

-# Versioning of KUDO API in Operator Packages
+# Versioning of Operator Packages

 ## Table of Contents